camac2025/rabbitmq-federation-example/README.md

 * Clear down any traffic and queues with worker and qcleanup
 * Run set-north-upstream.sh - this will add rmq-north as an upstream for rmq-south and add a simple policy
 * Confirm Federation Upstreams & Status and Policies are as expected in the Admin tab
-* Run qsender to start generating traffic (probably a good idea to run qworker 5672 fedq00 in another window)
+* Run qsender to setup exchange and queue and start generating traffic (probably a good idea to run qworker 5672 fedq00 in another window)
 * Confirm visible traffic in the rmq-north Overview pane
 * No fedq00 or other entities are visible in rmq-south - *I WAS EXPECTING TO SEE FEDERATED MESSAGES ARRIVING HERE*
 #### Scenario 2
 * Clear down any traffic and queues with worker and qcleanup
 * Run set-south-upstream.sh - this will add rmq-south as an upstream for rmq-north and add a simple policy
 * Confirm Federation Upstreams & Status and Policies are as expected in the Admin tab
-* Run qsender to start generating traffic (probably a good idea to run qworker 5672 fedq00 in another window) - NOTE again we are sending traffic to rmq-north
+* Run qsender to setup exchange and queue and start generating traffic (probably a good idea to run qworker 5672 fedq00 in another window)
 * Confirm visible traffic in the rmq-north Overview pane
 * NOW we can see the fedtest exchange and fedq00 queue in rmq-south - *I WOULD NOT EXPECT THIS AS SOUTH NODE IS NOW THE 'UPSTREAM'?!*
 * We *still* however do not see any messages at rmq-south